PPML/tabby2/inst/md/readmore.md

 *Outcome:* results can be shown for five different outcomes:

--   **Incident TB Infections** representing the annual number of incident *M. tb (Mycobacterium tuberculosis)* infections per 100,000 due to transmission within the United States (includes reinfection of individuals with LTBI, excludes migrants entering the United States with established LTBI);
+-   **Incident TB infections** representing the annual number of incident *M. tuberculosis (Mycobacterium tuberculosis)* infections per 100,000 due to transmission within the United States (includes reinfection of individuals with prior LTBI, excludes migrants entering the United States with established LTBI);

 -   **LTBI Prevalence** representing the percentage of individuals with